 Occasionally, Montessori Academy of Owasso staff must dismiss a child from the school due to failure to adjust or behavioral needs which our staff cannot meet.
 When this is the case, our staff will try to suggest other programs or alternatives for the parents.

-A nap mat is provided by the school for students in the pre-primary class.
-Students under the age of 3 will have a 60 minute nap period after lunch each day.
+A nap mat is provided by the school for students in the pre-primary and primary classes.
+Students in our pre-primary class will have a 60-minute nap period after lunch each day.
+Students in our primary class have the option of napping or staying awake for an afternoon work cycle.
 If your child sleeps with a small blanket, a pacifier or a small special stuffed animal or lovey, please place those in your child’s backpack.

-If your child is in the process of toilet training, at least two/three pairs of underwear and pants will need to be brought to school.
+If your child is in the process of toilet training, please send at least three extra pairs of underwear and pants to school.
+We also ask you to send an extra pair of shoes.
 Our approach to toilet training is one of positive reinforcement and encouragement.
 Children are not pushed or shamed into using the toilet.
-By the age of 2.5 – 3 years of age, we find most children no longer require diapers and are using the toilet regularly. *students must be fully toilet trained before advancing past our toddler classrooms*
+By the age of 2.5 – 3 years of age, we find most children no longer require diapers and are using the toilet regularly. *students must be fully toilet trained before advancing past our toddler classroom*

 Students will be taken outside every day that the weather permits.
-We will not go outside if there is precipitation or if the temperature is below 45 degrees or above 95 degrees.
+We will not go outside if there is precipitation or if the temperature is below 45 for toddler classes and 35 for all other classes.
+We will have limited time outside if the temperature is above 95 degrees.

 If the Owasso Public School District is closed due to snow, ice or other inclement weather, we will also be closed.
 If the public school district does not close schools due to inclement weather, you may assume that we are also open.
 Likewise, if the public schools call for schools to close early due to inclement weather, we will also close early.